grappafinance/core-cash/docs/repo-guide.md

 note: `subAccount`*: In the current shared engine design (inherited from `BaseEngine`), we use a `subAccount` address to map ID to a specific account data structure designed by each engine.
 A `subAccount` is "controllable" by an address if only the last 1 bytes are different from the address.
 This mean each address can control 256 subAccounts.
 This design is inspired by [Euler](https://github.com/euler-xyz/euler-contracts/blob/cd3036e0087280365819f99ad531141894d0b7ee/contracts/BaseLogic.sol#L24), it enables cheaper auth process without defining a `owner` for each ID.

 (You don't have to follow this access control design to be compatible with Grappa)

-## Tests

-### Integration tests

-You can find the integration tests for each engine in `test/engine-integrations/`.
-In these tests, we setup the engine with the real Grappa contract and CashOptionToken contract to test the margining rules.

-Mosts of the tests for engines are in this form, as it give us better gas estimation, and make it easier to test shared logic like payout in settlement.